Love...Painfully

 Love...Painfully is a mini album by Korean duo male group J-Walk after they were discharged from army.
 This mini album is also J-Walk's comeback album under A&G Modes after five years.
 Love...Painfully featured a new song, "애써" ("Painfully").
 Also included are two previous digital singles: "첫눈오는 날" ("First Snow") and "프라프치노" ("Frappuccino").

-J-Walk released "첫눈오는 날" ("First Snow") MV on the November 27 previewing their upcoming winter comeback and had comeback stage on the December 5 broadcast of Mnet’s M!
+J-Walk released "첫눈오는 날" ("First Snow") on the November 27 previewing their upcoming winter comeback and had come back stage on the December 5 broadcast of Mnet’s M!
 Countdown.
 On the December 4, They released the video teaser for their main track “Strive” from their upcoming mini-album, “Love…Painfully.”
 “Strive” features zizo and Bumkey and will be a more dramatic ballad than “First Day of Snow.”
 The music video for this breaking up song will star J-Walk’s Jwang Soo Won and actress Cheon Lee Seul.
 The music video for main track “Strive” and the four track mini album “Love…Painfully” released on December 12.